Spanish & Mexican Frontier

 • The Tubac Presidio State Historic Park commemorates the presidio established in Tubac in 1752 and includes an innovative underground archaeology display.

-• The Juan Bautista de Anza National Historic Trail commemorates the 1775 Spanish expedition of approximately 240 settlers, soldiers and their families, along with 1,000+ heads of livestock from Sonora to establish a presidio and mission at San Francisco Bay, and also created an overland route connecting Sonora and Alta California, whose missions and presidios were previously isolated.
-The route traversed the Santa Cruz Valley, and its final staging area was the Tubac Presidio.
+• The Juan Bautista de Anza National Historic Trail commemorates the 1775-76 Spanish expedition of approximately 240 settlers, soldiers and their families, with 1,000+ heads of livestock who traveled from Mexico through the Santa Cruz Valley (with its final staging at the Tubac Presidio) to establish a presidio and mission at San Francisco Bay.
+Their overland route connected Sonora and Alta California, whose missions and presidios were previously isolated.
 The National Park Service works to develop the trail with interpretation and sections available to hikers, horseback riders, mountain bikers, and bird watchers.

-Although the area along the Santa Cruz River from Nogales northward has been part of the United States since the Gadsden Purchase in the mid 1850s, Spanish and Mexican influences remain strong.
+Spanish and Mexican influences remain strong throughout the Santa Cruz Valley since the Gadsden Purchase in the mid 1850s.
 Communities widely celebrate this Hispanic cultural heritage with annual events, such as the traditional Christmas Mass at Tumacácori National Historical Park.
 Sonoran-style cuisine which combines Spanish, Mexican, and local Native American influences, is a staple and contributor of the 2015 UNESCO designation of Tucson a Creative City of Gastronomy (the first in the U.S.).

 Read more about the Spanish and Mexican Frontier here.